findworkco/scripts/README.md

 [twolfson/twolfson.com-scripts]: https://github.com/twolfson/twolfson.com-scripts

 TODO: apt-get seems to be updating always in a docker instance...
-TODO: start service ssh seems to always be starting in a docker instance...

 ## Background
 We maintain all of our service in a single VM via [Vagrant][].
 We use [vagrant-lxc][] to get container performance while maintaining the ease of using a VM.